qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * Python actions execute a Python expression.
 * Generic and Python actions are visible everywhere.
-* Mac, Windows and Unix actions are visible only on the respective platform (i.e., you can define three `Edit` actions to open an editor and the users can only see and execute the one `Edit` action for their platform to run the editor).
+* Mac, Windows and Unix actions are visible only on the respective platform (i.e., you can define three 'Edit' actions to open an editor and the users can only see and execute the one 'Edit' action for their platform to run the editor).

 There are several examples included in the dialog.
 You can load them by clicking on **[Add default actions]**.
 One example is performing a search based on an